-Figure 6 - Model of the hydrokinetic converter. a) AFPM generator conjugated to the axial flow turbine; b) Hydrogenerator assembly floating box; c) Flow inlet.
+Figure 7 - Model of the hydrokinetic converter. a) AFPM generator conjugated to the axial flow turbine; b) Hydrogenerator assembly floating box; c) Floating compartment; d) Flow inlet.

 The floating electric power generation system consists of three parts:

 1) Floating box, whose function, besides supporting the turbine generator, is to multiply the speed of the water flow, in an amount equal or superior to four times.